eapowertools/qs-admin-playbook/docs/asset_management/apps/analyze_app_adoption.md

 ![app_adoption_15.png](images/app_adoption_15.png)

 View the the completed chart.
 It is easy to spot when there are many distinct users with few sessions each, or when there are only a few users with many sessions.
-Ensure that you select each of the top five applications (as well as the bottom five) and view the trends.
+Ensure that each of the top five applications are selected one by one (as well as the bottom five) so that the trends can be viewed individually.

 ![app_adoption_16.png](images/app_adoption_16.png)